Ultimate Guide to Worship Guitar Tone Part 2:

 He really pioneered the popular use of Digital Delays and Big Reverb, the two most essential components to Worship Guitar Tone.
 Listening to U2’s discography will go a long way in preparing you for whats to come.

-This guy went from a barebones strat with one volume knob and a mesa boogie, to being one of the heaviest users of digital guitar effects and signal processing.
-When Blink 182 went on Hiatus, he went through the same guitar tone discoveries that you are about to.
+Delonge went from Blink 182 Pop Punk Guitar Tone (barebones strat with one volume knob and a mesa boogie), to being one of the biggest users of digital guitar effects and signal processing.
+When Blink 182 went on Hiatus, he found himself experimenting with all manner of guitar effects, and it ultimately led to his signature sound in Angels & Airwaves.
+You can find out more about his person Pursuit of Tone here:

 It starts with choosing or modifying the right guitar.
 If you aren’t 100% certain of the guitar you want, then go to a physical guitar shop.
 Play several guitars, unpluged.
 In my experience, if it sounds good unplugged, that tone will carry through when its amplified.
 You’ll need something capable of crisp clear clean tones to heavily overdriven lead tones.
 Most guys go for a humbucking Fender, Gretsch, or Duesenburg.